Best Mac for Local AI (2026): Apple Silicon Buying Guide

 Apple Silicon changed the calculus for local AI.
 Unified memory means a $999 Mac Mini with 24GB of RAM can run models that would require a $500 discrete GPU on a PC.
 No driver headaches.
 No CUDA compatibility issues.
 You install Ollama, pull a model, and it works.

 But which Mac should you buy?
-The lineup spans 16 chips across four generations, with prices from $599 to $7,999.
-This guide benchmarks every relevant Apple Silicon chip for AI inference, compares price-per-token across the lineup, and identifies the three best buys at different budgets.
+The lineup now spans five generations (M1 through the new M5), with prices from $799 to roughly $10,000 once you load up an M3 Ultra Mac Studio.
+This guide benchmarks every relevant Apple Silicon chip for AI inference, compares price-per-token across the lineup, and identifies the best buys at different budgets.
+Before you pick a machine, it helps to know exactly how much memory each model size needs — our RAM requirements for local AI guide breaks down the math model-by-model.

 This is not a setup guide.
 For installation steps, see the Mac local AI setup guide.
 This is purely about which hardware to buy and why.